ozchamo/YAKKO/README.md

 # yakko

-Yet another KVM/Konfigurator for OpenShift
+Yet another KVM/Konfigurator for OpenShift  (tested with OCP 4.6!)

 Introduction:
 - If you want to run up OpenShift, and have a big PC/small server (mine is a i7-7700 w/64GB RAM) then this might be for you